p-costa/SNaC/src/INFO_INPUT.md

 1                        ! id
 ~~~

 Finally, this line defines the **ID of the block**.
 However, the line is currently not used.
 Instead, the ID of the block is determined from the extension of the block file.
-For the example shown here, block \#1 is recognized as the block defined in file `geo/block.001`, and dito for blocks \#2 and \#3.
+For the example shown here, block \#1 is recognized as the block defined in file `geo/block.001`, and ditto for blocks \#2 and \#3.

 ## A note on the connectivity between blocks

-A requirement of the present implementation is that connected blocks **must share the same boundaries**.
-This requirement holds not only for the definition of the geometry itself, but also for the domain decomposition: **the computational subdomains must share the same boundaries**, and therefore the value of *dims* must be set with this restriction in mind.
-If these conditions are not met, the code should return a runtime error.
+It is required that connected blocks **are congruent at the boundary**.
+This requirement holds not only for the definition of the geometry, but also for the domain decomposition and computational grid: **neighboring subdomains must share the same boundary, and the computational setup correspond to a regular rectilinear structured grid**.
+Hence, the value of `dims`, and parameters `gr` and `gt` must be set with this in mind.
+If these conditions are not met, the code will return a runtime error.